Sir David Amess stabbing: What we know so far

 A 25-year-old man was arrested on suspicion of murder after officers arrived at the scene and a knife was recovered, Essex Police said.

-He is currently in custody and police said they were not looking for anyone else in connection with the incident.
+He is in custody and police said they were not looking for anyone else.

+Police have appealed for any witnesses or anyone with CCTV, dashcam or doorbell footage to come forward.

 Who was Sir David Amess?